Jojoooo1/spring-boot-api/README.md

 ### Authentication and Authorization

-Authentication and authorization are pivotal aspects of any application.
-In this project, we utilize Keycloak and Spring Security to handle these critical processes.
-The authorization mechanisms are primarily based on the well-established Role-Based Access Control (RBAC) model, ensuring secure access control.
+Keycloak and Spring Security manage authentication and authorization, ensuring secure access control by relying on the Role-Based Access Control (RBAC) model.

 ### Database

-Data persistence is vital for applications, and PostgreSQL, a powerful open-source relational database management system, is employed to handle this crucial aspect efficiently.

-### Database Migration

-Managing database migrations is simplified using Flyway.
-This tool allows for seamless database schema versioning and migration, ensuring smooth transitions and updates.
+We leverage PostgreSQL, a resilient open-source relational database management system, streamlining database migrations using Flyway.
+Flyway enables effortless database schema versioning and migration, guaranteeing seamless transitions and updates.

 ### Caching